 ✓ Inspect at regular intervals, with group relamping when lamps begin to fail.

-✓ Any luminaires that have transformers, control gear, or accessories, such as spread lenses, glare baffles, or color filters, should be routinely checked.
+✓ Routinely check any luminaires that have transformers, control gear, or accessories, such as spread lenses, glare baffles, or color filters.

 ✓ Check exterior lights to make sure cables aren't torn; all screws and hardware should be in place and working, and gaskets can be replaced to provide a better watertight seal.